 Under the DSHEA, dietary supplement manufacturers must follow current good manufacturing practice (CGMP) requirements that are intended to ensure the quality of dietary supplements.
-The CGMP requirements6 state that manufacturers must establish-for each component and for each finished dietary supplement product-specifications for identity, purity, strength, composition, and limits on contamination to ensure quality.7 The regulations require that manufacturers set limits for contaminants that may adulterate their products-such as microbes, microbial toxins, elemental contaminants (eg, lead, arsenic, mercury, and cadmium), and residual solvents-based on toxicological considerations.
-The regulations also require that appropriate tests be conducted to ensure that specifications are met and that the tests and methods used are appropriate and scientifically valid.8
+The CGMP requirements6 state that manufacturers must establish-for each component and for each finished dietary supplement product- specifications for identity, purity, strength, composition, and limits on contamination to ensure quality.7 The regulations require that manufacturers set limits for contaminants that may adulterate their products-such as microbes, microbial toxins, elemental contaminants (eg, lead, arsenic, mercury, and cadmium), and residual solvents-based on toxicological considerations.
+The regulations are met and that the tests and methods used are appropriate and scientifically valid.8